How to Find and Invest in Low-Volatility Stocks

-This company has an average, or mean, annual return of 7 percent.
-But, as you can see, returns are not consistent from year to year.
+This company has an average annual return of 7%, but as you can see, returns are not consistent from year to year.

-The annual returns of this second company look very different than Company A, but the annual average return is the same.
-Both of these stocks have an average annual return of 7 percent, but the first company is far more volatile.
+The annual returns of this second company look very different than Company A's, but the annual average return is the same.
+Both of these stocks have an average annual return of 7%, despite the first company's higher rate of volatility.

-Let’s examine these imaginary companies again, assuming that you are investing $1,000 to start.
-We’ll examine the total amount of money you’ll have at the end of each year, based on the returns above.
+To better grasp this concept, let’s examine these imaginary companies again, assuming that you make a one-time investment of $1,000.
+Watch how volatility affects the total amount of money you'll have at the end of each year, based on the returns above.

 Year 1: $1,120